 As I said, I haven't read much commentary on the show, because since it ended in 2013, I don't want to inadvertently see any spoilers about where the plot is heading.
 However, I imagine there must have been people who felt the show glorified the drug trade.
 I'd be willing to bet that people who have lost family members to addiction or who have or have had someone close to them who is battling addiction might not be huge Breaking Bad fans.
 I get that, and can't begin to imagine what experiencing such a thing is really like.

 However, the show does a great job of confronting a question that humans have always faced: at what point does protecting and caring for loved ones outweigh what society may deem as right or wrong?
 As someone who has always tried to shake the "goody-two-shoes" stigma of my upbringing, I personally have a great appreciation for how Walt goes from being a quiet, meek kind of guy guy who always plays by the rules to someone that's quite the opposite.
 How many times in my life have I done the polite thing, or spoke calming words to diffuse confrontations, when after-the-fact I daydream of having taken a different approach?
 Of course, on those occasions when I did take the different approach, I've often felt guilty about it later!
-So yeah, I get a kick out of Walt's antics, though at times he seems to be taking it a bit far, such as in the things he says to Jesse or his moody confrontations with his family.
+So yeah, I get a kick out of Walt's antics, relate to him, and find myself rooting for him.
+Though at times, he seems to be taking it a bit far, such as in the things he says to Jesse or in his moody confrontations with his family.
 He also finds that this lifestyle will eventually require him to make choices that go against his sense of morality.

 At one point, Walt makes an interesting observation.
 He says that before he got sick, he used to wake up in the middle of the night worrying about something such as finances or whatever his particular concern was at that time.
 It always seemed there was something weighing on his mind, and he was filled with anxiety.
 However, after his diagnosis, he said he started sleeping through the night.
 It makes you think about the stuff we think is so important, but actually isn't.